frankyeh/WSRecognizer/README.md

 WSRecognizer
 ============
-Qt Creator is needed to edit the GUI.

-The following libraries are also needed to build DSI Studio
+The Qt library and TIPL are needed to build WS Recognizer

-1. download libraries (required for building DSI Studio)

-download https://github.com/frankyeh/TIPL/zipball/master to directory src/image
+download TIPL at https://github.com/frankyeh/TIPL/zipball/master to directory src/image

-2. download Boost library (required for building DSI Studio)

-www.boost.org

 The .pro files has to be edited to match the file system.
 Other required data to run the program is placed under /data